Health checks by age: are you up to date?

 - polycystic ovaries

 - a history of prescribed antipsychotic drugs.

-Who: Women aged 50–74 are invited via a letter from the Government for a free mammogram through BreastScreen Australia.
-Women aged 40–49, and those over 74, can also be screened free of charge on request.
+Who: Women aged 50–74 qualify for a free mammogram through BreastScreen Australia.
+Women aged 40–49, and over 74, can also be screened free of charge, on request.

 When: As recommended by your GP.